 You can put a few drops of water-based or silicone lubricant inside the tip of the condom and/or on the outside of the condom once it’s on.

-If you feel the condom getting tighter and tighter with each stroke as you are having sex, it may be about to break.
+If you feel the condom getting tighter as you are having sex, it may be about to break.
 Pull out and reposition it correctly.
 Condoms can get tighter if your partner squeezes on the way in.